jjnewman/CV/README.md

 - https://www.youtube.com/watch?v=5xSJhFoEBcs
 - https://www.youtube.com/watch?v=rC8bOD7lQbo)

-I believe that is more due to an expressive face and enthusiasm rather than any innate acting ability!
+I believe that this is more down to an expressive face and enthusiasm rather than any innate acting ability!

 ## Education and Qualifications